xcore/sw_motor_control/doc/sw-guide/blocks.rst

 Sine & Cosine lookup
 ++++++++++++++++++++

 The sine and cosine functions are largely provided for use in the Park transforms, but may be used by other functions if required.
-The sine table provided operate in 0.1 degree steps.
-The valid range is 0 to 3599.
+The sine table provided has a 1024 entry lookup, consisting of the sine values for a 4 pole motor.
+The table would need to be adjusted if the motor has fewer or more poles, or if the value used to index into it does not have the range 0-1023.

 The lookup functions provided are as follows.